lorenzhoerb/ecgs/frontend/README.md

 ## First Steps

-Navigate to the root folder of the project and execute `npm install`.
+Navigate to the root folder of the project and execute `npm install --save`.
 Based on the *package.json* file, npm will download all required node_modules to run an Angular application.
 Afterwards, execute `npm install -g @angular/cli` to install the Angular CLI globally.

 ## Development